-The Canary Party – A movement created to stand up for children who are the victims of medical injury and environmental toxins.
-Our sick kids are the canaries in the coalmine.
-This group also keeps you informed about legislation that could impact your family.
+Movement created to stand up for children who are the victims of medical injury and environmental toxins.
+Our sick kids are canaries in the coal mine.
+This group also informs readers about legislation that could impact your family.

 Published: April 27, 2017